Herbal Extract

 Key takeaways:

-• Use 320 mg daily of standardized extract (85-95% fatty acids)
+• If trialed, the typical dose is 320 mg daily of standardized extract (85-95% fatty acids), taken with food, for 8-12 weeks

-• Inform your doctor before PSA testing
+• See a clinician for BPH evaluation and treatment, and inform your doctor before PSA testing

 Important Warnings